-- Management reserves the right to collect your fire drum at any given time without prior warning if you do not oblige these rules.
+- Management reserves the right to collect your fire drum at any time without prior warning if you do not oblige by these rules.
 No refunds will be given.

 FIREWOOD STORAGE AND BRINGING YOUR OWN FIREWOOD

-For safety and cleanliness reasons we have added some additional rules about storing wood on the sites and the use of our fire drums.
+For safety and site tidiness, we have added some additional rules about storing wood on the sites and the use of our fire drums.

-- We don’t allow the storing or unloading of more than 50 kg of wood on your site (about a nights worth of wood).
-Bringing more than 50 kg of wood is allowed but please leave that stored in your car/ute/trailer.
+- We don’t allow the storing or unloading of more than 50 kg of wood on your site.
+Bringing more than 50 kg of wood is allowed, but please leave it stored in your car/ute/trailer.

-- Don’t bring or burn treated wood or wood containing nails, we don’t want you to poison your neighbours
+- Don’t bring or burn treated wood or wood containing nails, as we don’t want you to poison yourself or your neighbours.

-- If you use your own firedrum please don’t use our rubbish bins (that is actually highly dangerous) or the next available tree as your dump point for your ashes.
-The removal of ashes is your own responsibility, talk to one of the staff if you have any questions about this.
+- If you use your own firedrum please don’t use our rubbish bins or the next available tree as a dump point for your ashes.
+The removal of ashes is your own responsibility.
+Please speak to one of the staff if you have any questions about this.